Announced 2026-05-13 · was due 2026-06-15 · PAUSED on the day · verify against Anthropic's own email/docs

 Max 20×$200

 Metered at full API list prices with no rollover.
-Because it's billed at API rates rather than the subscription's effective rate, heavy programmatic users can see the same workload cost noticeably more once it draws from this pool — which is why estimating your programmatic usage before June 15 matters.
+Because it's billed at API rates rather than the subscription's effective rate, heavy programmatic users can see the same workload cost noticeably more once it draws from this pool — which is why estimating your programmatic usage now matters.
+Note: on seat-based Enterprise plans, Standard seats can't claim the Agent SDK credit; only Premium seats can.

 Are you affected?